Jack876/Communicate-Data-Findings/README.md

 Though not required, it is highly recommended that you try to get feedback from at least one person before you submit your project.
 By sharing your work with others, you can get input from a different perspective that catches things that you may have originally missed.

+Share your slide deck with someone in person and have them provide live feedback on what they get from your slide deck.
+Alternatively, you can also share your work with your fellow students.
+Post a message in a student community channel for this project with a link to your project and ask for feedback.
+Be sure to keep an eye out for others who are also seeking feedback and return the favor!